 Most tourists know Venice as a labyrinth, canalized city to visit for living history, romantic gondola rides, and architecture.
 But for the thousands who make it to the annual Venice Carnival, it takes on a whole new appearance.
-That’s because the festival, which dates back to the 1100s and sports a long list of notorious attendees, including Casanova, is renown for the wearing of intricate masks.
-The festival lasts for 10 days leading up to Fat Tuesday, and you can expect elaborate costumes and plenty of late-night parties spurred on by the excitement of anonymity that only a mask can offer.
-This year, the Venice Carnival will take place between February 16 and March 5, and you can view the full schedule online.
+That’s because the festival, which dates back to the 1100s and sports a long list of notorious attendees, including Casanova, is renowned for the wearing of intricate masks.
+The festival takes place in the days leading up to Fat Tuesday, and you can expect elaborate costumes and plenty of late-night parties spurred on by the excitement of anonymity that only a mask can offer.
+This year, the Venice Carnival takes place February 8-25, and you can view the full schedule online.

-According to the 2019 schedule, the Mardi Gras Carnival officially starts on January 6 with the Phunny Phorty Phellows organizing a countdown and riding the entire St. Charles Streetcar line with crowds cheering and ready to catch the first beads of Mardi Gras.
-The season of parades, marching bands, and street parties come to a climax on Fat Tuesday (March 5), and the party ends at the stroke of midnight with the mayor and police riding on horseback through the French Quarter.
+According to the 2020 schedule, the Mardi Gras Carnival officially started on January 4 with the Fools of Misrule parade, which saw costumed celebrants march through Covington in the greater metropolitan area to live tunes played by an accompanying brass band.
+The season of parades, marching bands, and street parties come to a climax on Fat Tuesday (February 25), and the party ends when the clock strikes midnight with the mayor and police riding on horseback through the French Quarter.
 And yes, you can drink in the streets.

 The annual Viareggio Carnival in the Tuscan city of Viareggio is a huge deal in Italy.
-Not only is there a complex of 16 hangars, dubbed “Cittadella del Carnevale,” dedicated to the event and the construction of the huge and famous papier-mâché floats, but the Viareggio Carnival is broadcast live on TV throughout Italy every Fat Tuesday.
+Not only is there a complex of 16 hangars, dubbed “La Cittadella,” dedicated to the event and the construction of the huge and famous papier-mâché floats, but the Viareggio Carnival is broadcast live on TV throughout Italy every Fat Tuesday.
 Each year, the event attracts 600,000 spectators to the celebrations that take place until Fat Tuesday in the city’s various districts.
 Most restaurants, bars, and clubs get in on the action by throwing their own masked Carnival parties.
-The highlight of the Viareggio Carnival is the parade of massive papier-maché floats that travel on a circular, one-mile route through the city.
-This year, the parade is scheduled for February 9, 17, and 23, as well as March 3 and 5.
+The highlight of the Viareggio Carnival are the parades of massive papier-maché floats that travel on a circular, one-mile route through the city.
+This year, the parades are scheduled for February 15, 20, 23, and 25.
 A full list of events is available online.

 Outside of Rio, the most famous Carnival in Brazil is the Carnaval Salvador, in the northeastern state of Bahia.
 Like in Rio, the event comes complete with samba groups, grandstands, and plenty of festive costumes.
 But since Salvador is a small city, the entire place becomes one big party — the event attracts more than one million tourists.
 In Salvador, anyone can dance in the streets.
-You can go as a pipoca and dance in the crowds for free, or you can buy a T-shirt and join in a “bloco” to be more formally attached to a particular dance group.
-(Just carry zero valuables with you and go with a friend for safety).
+You can go as a pipoca and dance in the crowds for free, or you can buy a T-shirt and join in a bloco to be more formally attached to a particular dance group.
+(Just carry zero valuables with you and go with a friend for safety.)
 The final, and more expensive option, is to buy seats in a camarote.
 Brazilians will tell you nothing beats the Carnival energy in its northeastern states, and the one in Salvador is a week-long party that lasts all day and all night.
-This year, the Salvador Carnival officially starts on March 2, but a few events begin even earlier, on Thursday, February 28.
-It ends on March 6, Ash Wednesday.
+This year, the Salvador Carnaval officially starts on February 20, but a few events begin even earlier on the 15th and 16th.
+Then festivities end on February 26, Ash Wednesday.
 The full schedule of events is available online.